 Buying a tank is not cheap, and it requires an upfront investment cost to purchase and install the tank.

-We discuss the cost of propane tanks more in chapter 4 - Choosing The Correct Propane Tank Size.
+We discuss the cost of propane tanks more in the upcoming section, Choosing The Correct Propane Tank Size.

 2- You are liable for your tank